mpous/ei-balena-demo-master25/README.md

 The Edge Impulse model UI is available on port 80 of your device.

-An Express webserver provides a page on port 8088 where you can view the current photo and the annotated version of the photo, with bounding boxes drawn where the EI model detects class item(s).
+An Express webserver provides a page on port 8080 where you can view the current photo and the annotated version of the photo, with bounding boxes drawn where the EI model detects class item(s).

-The experimental "starter" interface UI is available on port 8080 of your device.
-Note the "File Manager" tab - it will save the first image from each inference as `image.png` which you can download and review from this location.
+You can add additional Dockerfiles for more running models.
+Use the `EI_IMG` device variable to tell the cam service which model to use.
+Set the value to the name of the service.
+(Be sure to use a different name for each service!)

 ## Troubleshooting